 To do this, you will need a timer and a hangboard with a 20mm edge (20m is approximately equivalent to an edge that’s one finger pad deep).

-Now that you’ve warmed up your fingers and established a baseline for your finger strength, you are ready to jump into the following hangboard workouts!
+Now that you’ve warmed up your fingers and established a baseline for your finger strength, you can jump into the following hangboard workouts!

 Hangboard Workout #1: 8 x 10

 Find a medium edge on a hangboard.

 Hang for 10 seconds at 90% effort.**

 Repeat for eight rounds.
 Do four rounds with straight arms and four with bent arms, or as close to 90 degrees as you can hold.

 **Don’t worry if you’ve never heard of percentage effort utilized before.
 It is a simple concept.
 Think of 100% effort as something you can do once, and then you’re done for the day (or at least for a substantial amount of time).
 50% effort is something you can do comfortably for an extended period without feeling too exhausted.
 75% effort is, therefore, something you can do a handful of times before needing a rest.
 If you break down the percentages between 75% and 100%, then 90% effort means you should be trying hard enough that seconds 8 through 10 feel hard to hold but not so challenging that you can’t repeat the exercise after a minute of rest.

 Find a medium edge that you can hold for 7 seconds.